Lukasj892/05-FPS-Maze/README.md

 Able will slowly move in the player's direction, but will speed up considerable when the player is in sight of Able.

+Door and Gun were created using Blender by myself.

 ## References
 (Able's navigation and pathfinding) 3D AI Pathfinding With Navmesh (Godot tutorial): https://www.youtube.com/watch?v=YFgrpp1fpOI